wgkistler/hello-world/README.md

 # hello-world
-Just a simple test repository - to understand local &amp; online repositories
+Just a simple test repository - to understand local and online repositories

 /*
  * Just adding some text - would like to get the opencv CannyDetector demo